 Punching: A decorative technique done by hand using a punch tool to make a series of dot shaped depressions.

 Pseudo Hallmarks: Stamps that resemble British hallmarks which are added to silverplate items or old American

 Punch Strainer: A long handled pierced strainer, appearing in America

-in the mid-1700s, which would rest atop a punch bowl and would be used to
+in the mid-1700s, which would rest atop a punch bowl and would be used

-punch bowl and no handles.
+of a punch bowl and no handles.

 Punch Bowl: A large circular bowl for preparing and serving punch.

-Putti: Pudgy little naked boy figures, usually winged, that originated in Italian Renaissance
+Putti: Pudgy little naked boy figures, usually winged, that originated in Italian

-art and used as a decorative motif.
+Renaissance art and used as a decorative motif.
 The singular is putto.